jamiely/deprecated_blog/_posts/2013-04-29-tabbed-list-to-html-in-coffeescript.markdown

 blank = (line) ->
   !line || line.length == 0 || line.match /^ *$/

-# Converts the passed lines into maps rperesenting the line
+# Converts the passed lines into maps
+# representing the line
 linesToMaps = (lines) ->
   lineToMap line for line in lines when !(blank line)
 ```